-- 3.7.2 Effective communication between Control Functions at the group and entity level - 103.
-The Issues Paper highlights that there are some common practices that could address challenges in respect of communication and information arising in a group.
-The Issues Paper suggest the following: - regular periodic meetings between group-level Control Functions and entity level Control Functions to communicate group-wide objectives and policies and furthermore to inform group-level Control Functions better in order for them to execute their roles effectively; - continuous reporting of entity level Control Functions to assist in ensuring adequate and timely information at group level and to promote independence of entity level Control Functions; and - group-level Control Functions providing services and advice to insurance legal entity and the entity level Control Function, as it contributes to developing a common risk/compliance culture. - 104.
-Regardless of whether the group has a more centralised or more decentralised model of governance, it is a good practice for the group-wide supervisor to check on a regular basis for the existence of effective communication between respective group and entity internal audit functions, group and entity risk management policy, group and entity audit function and group and entity compliance functions. - 105.
-The involved supervisors should assess the manner in which Control Functions' activities are communicated within the group, including through reporting lines and in Board reports.
-For example, involved supervisors should obtain the reporting provided from insurance legal entity Control Functions to the group Control Function, as well as the insurance legal entity level Control Function reports to the local Board or Board committee.
-The involved supervisors should also obtain reports regarding insurance legal entity Control Functions made by Board committees to the Board as a whole, whether on the insurance legal entity or group level.
+3.7.2 Effective communication between control functions at the group and entity level

+- 106. The Issues Paper highlights that there are some common practices that could address challenges in respect of communication and information arising in a group.
+The Issues Paper suggest the following: - regular periodic meetings between group-level control functions and entity level control functions to communicate group-wide objectives and policies and furthermore to inform group-level control functions better in order for them to execute their roles effectively; - continuous reporting of entity level control functions to group-level control functions to assist in ensuring adequate and timely information at group level and to promote independence of entity level control functions; and - group-level control functions providing services and advice to insurance legal entity and the entity level control function, as it contributes to developing a common risk/compliance culture. - 107.
+Regardless of whether the group has a more centralised or more decentralised model of governance, it is good practice for the group-wide supervisor to check on a regular basis for the existence of effective communication between respective group and entity internal audit functions, group and entity risk management functions, group and entity audit functions and group and entity compliance functions. - 108.
+The involved supervisors should assess the manner in which control functions' activities are communicated within the group, including through reporting lines and in Board reports.
+For example, involved supervisors should obtain the reporting provided from insurance legal entity control functions to the group control function, as well as the insurance legal entity level control function reports to the local Board or Board committee.
+The involved supervisors should also obtain reports regarding insurance legal entity control functions made by Board committees to the Board as a whole, whether on the insurance legal entities within a group level.
 Additionally, the involved supervisors of insurance legal entities within a group should review relevant Board committee documents to examine the information that is provided to the group, following up with Board members to learn more if necessary.
 Fundamentally, the involved supervisors should verify that reporting lines are actually implemented as described in policies and other documents.
-In doing so, it is good practice to meet not only with Senior Management, but also with lower level personnel. - 106.
-Groups with a more decentralised approach can sometimes have problems coordinating between Control Functions at the group-level and insurance legal entity level.
-It is good practice for the group-wide supervisor to encourage more decentralised groups to establish a group Control Function forum that shares best practices within the insurance group on a range of operational, strategic and emerging topics that affects both the Control Functions specifically and, more generally, the insurance group as a whole.
-This forum also should be at the forefront of the design and development of recovery plans of the insurance group, and assess the effectiveness of such plans.
-The group-wide supervisor should specifically assess whether the forum promotes coordination between the insurance legal entities (including their Control Functions) and group-wide Control Functions to ensure an overall effective system of risk management and internal controls.

-107. The group-wide supervisor and other involved supervisors should share experiences on the manner in which Control Functions' activities are communicated within the insurance group.
+In doing so, it is good practice to meet not only with Senior Management, but also with lower level personnel.

+- 109. Groups with a more decentralised approach sometimes may have problems with coordinating between control functions at the group-level and insurance legal entity level.
+It is good practice for the group-wide supervisor to encourage more decentralised groups to establish a group control function forum that shares best practices within the insurance group on a range of operational, strategic and emerging topics that affects both the control functions specifically and, more generally, the insurance group as a whole.
+Where such a forum exists, the group-wide supervisor should specifically assess whether the forum promotes coordination between the insurance legal entities (including their control functions) and group-wide control functions to ensure the effectiveness of the system of risk management and internal controls. - 110.
+The group-wide supervisor and other involved supervisors should share experiences on the manner in which control functions' activities are communicated within the insurance group.